satwikcoder007/LLD/inheritanceVcomposition/readme.txt

-Inheritance: It is mechanism in which a class inherit the property of  another class. the class which inherit is called subclass
+Inheritance: It is a mechanism in which a class inherit the property of  another class. the class which inherit is called subclass
              and from where it got inherited is called super class

 +points:  1.
 This result in code reusability.